 Under normal circumstances the shelters are used for various activities, such as sports or storage, or other kinds of useful purposes.
 A civil defence shelter must however be ready for use within 72 hours should the authorities give an order to prepare it.

 With civil defence shelters it is important to protect metal parts from rusting, insulation staying intact, machinery remaining functional, and equipment kept safe in stock.

-This property has 3 civil defence shelters:
+This property has a civil defence shelter: